 We will be your point of contact for any queries on the community ownership and partnership aspect only.

-For RESS queries related to non-community queries, you can contact Department of Communications, Climate Action and the Environment (DCCAE) or Eirgrid.
+For RESS queries related to non-community queries, you can contact Department of Environment, Climate and Communications (DECC) or Eirgrid.

 Community aspects of RESS

-There are two aspects of community participation in RESS 1.
+There are two aspects of community participation in RESS.

 - Community-Led Projects